 Without a good binding agent, even the tastiest meatball will fall apart when cooked!

-Luckily, we have a couple in our Traeger meatballs: eggs, breadcrumbs, and then a bit of shredded cheese for good measure!
+Luckily, we have a couple in our smoked meatballs recipe: eggs, breadcrumbs, and then a bit of shredded cheese for good measure!

 With love, from our simple kitchen to yours.